JAForbes/blog/posts/versality-of-array-methods.md

 }
 ```

-Even though are our simple functions now check values diligently for errors and catch potential exceptions we still have problems!
+Even though our simple functions now check values diligently for errors and catch potential exceptions we still have problems!

-- We are not handling all possible error cases
+- We are not handling all possible error states
 - Our code is surrounded by stuff that isn't the responsibility of that function
 - We do not have a simple answer for what to return in the failure case